WaterlooBlockchain/uwblockchain_router/README.md

 - Understand the fundamental concepts behind routing in web3
 - Learn about best practices in web3 development
 - Document and share our findings as much as possible
-- Build a dApp with a React frontend similar to showcase our findings
+- Build a dApp with a React frontend similar to 1inch to showcase our findings

 # Environment